Black hole: Singularity

+An object approaching a gravitational singularity will experience chaotic oscillations of spacetime.

 Observers falling into a Schwarzschild black hole (i.e., non-rotating and not charged) cannot avoid being carried into the singularity once they cross the event horizon.
-As they fall further into the black hole, they will be torn apart by the growing tidal forces in a process sometimes referred to as spaghettification or the "noodle effect".
+As they fall further into the black hole, they will be torn apart by the growing tidal forces in a process sometimes referred to as spaghettification or the noodle effect.
 Eventually, they will reach the singularity and be crushed into an infinitely small point.

-Before the 1970s, most physicists believed that the interior of a Schwarzschild black hole curved inwards towards a sharp point at the singularity.
-However, in the late 1960s, Soviet physicists Vladimir Belinskii, Isaak Khalatnikov, and Evgeny Lifshitz discovered that this model was only true when the spacetime inside the black hole had not been perturbed.
-Any perturbations, such as those caused by matter or radiation falling in, would cause space to oscillate chaotically near the singularity.
+However, any perturbations, such as those caused by matter or radiation falling in, would cause space to oscillate chaotically near the singularity.
 Any matter falling in would experience intense tidal forces rapidly changing in direction, all while being compressed into an increasingly small volume.
-Physicists termed these oscillations "Mixmaster dynamics", after a brand of mixer that was popular at the time that Belinskii, Khalatnikov, and Lifshitz made their discovery, because they have a similar effect on matter near a singularity as an electric mixer would have on dough.

-In the case of a charged (Reissner–Nordström) or rotating (Kerr) black hole, it is possible to avoid the singularity.
-Extending these solutions as far as possible reveals the hypothetical possibility of exiting the black hole into a different spacetime with the black hole acting as a wormhole.
-The possibility of travelling to another universe is, however, only theoretical, since any perturbation would destroy this possibility.
-It also appears to be possible to follow closed timelike curves (returning to one's own past) around the Kerr singularity, which leads to problems with causality like the grandfather paradox.
-However, processes inside the black hole, such as quantum gravity effects or mass inflation, might prevent closed timelike curves from arising.

-Some models of gravity seeking to solve technical issues with general relativity do not include black hole singularities.
-These theoretical black holes without singularities are called regular, or nonsingular, black holes.
+Alternative forms of general relativity, including addition of some quantum effects, can lead to regular, or nonsingular, black holes without singularities.
 For example, the fuzzball model, based on string theory, states that black holes are actually made up of quantum microstates and need not have a singularity or an event horizon.
-The theory of loop quantum gravity proposes that the curvature and density at the center of a black hole is large, but not infinite.
+The theory of loop quantum gravity proposes that the curvature and density at the centre of a black hole is large, but not infinite.

 Formation

-Black holes are formed by gravitational collapse of massive stars, either by direct collapse or during a supernova explosion in a process called "fallback".
+Black holes are formed by gravitational collapse of massive stars, either by direct collapse or during a supernova explosion in a process called fallback.
 Black holes can result from the merger of two neutron stars or a neutron star and a black hole.
 Other more speculative mechanisms include primordial black holes created from density fluctuations in the early universe, the collapse of dark stars, a hypothetical object powered by annihilation of dark matter, or from hypothetical self-interacting dark matter.